Dhanushkms/Avax_Intm_Mod-2/README.md

    - Currency Symbol: GO or ETH
 5. Click on "Save" to add the Hardhat network to MetaMask.

-### Follow these steps to get the project up and running
+### Follow these steps to get the project up and running 🏗️

- Inside the project directory, in the terminal type: npm i
+1. Download or clone the project.
-2. Open two additional terminals in your VS code
+2. Install the dependencies by running `npm install` in the first terminal.
-3. In the second terminal type: npx hardhat node
+3. Start the local blockchain using Hardhat by running by running in the second terminal  `npx hardhat node`.
-4. In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js
+4. Open new terminal and deploy the Assesment  contract  in third terminal `npx hardhat run --network localhost scripts/deploy.js`.
-5. Back in the first terminal, type npm run dev to launch the front-end.
+5. Start the development server by running `npm run dev` back in first terminal.

-After this, the project will be running on your localhost.
+6. After this, the project will be running on your localhost.

 ## Typically at http://localhost:3000/